o3de/sig-network/governance/SIG Network Charter.md

 - Networking specific serialization (as part of the transport layer).

 ###Cloud:
-- Define, standardize, and maintain interfaces to feature based cloud services.
+- Define, standardize, and maintain interfaces for features based on cloud services.
 - Define and maintain code to enable cloud data services communication.

 ###Cross-cutting Processes